 In 1938, a German singer falls in love with a Jewish composer in Zurich, who helps Jews flee Nazi Germany.
 She wants to help but is forced back to Germany.
 Her song "Lili Marleen" becomes a hit with soldiers and the Nazi top.

-In Switzerland German singer 'Willie' falls in love with Jewish composer 'Robert' who offers resistance to the Nazis by helping refugees.
-But his family thinks that 'Willie' is also a Nazi and may be a risk for them.
-One day 'Willie' helps 'Robert' but has to stay in Germany.
-As Willie starts to sing the song 'Lili Marleen' she becomes very famous and every soldier hears that song via radio at 8 pm.
-Although even Hitler wants to meet her she still does not forget 'Robert' and helps to smuggle photos of concentration camps to the free Switzerland.
-When 'Robert' wants to visit her he is captured he can finally get free again but he will never see Willie again until war is over.Written by
+In Switzerland, German singer Willie falls in love with Jewish composer, Robert, who offers resistance to the Nazis by helping refugees.
+But his family thinks Willie is a Nazi and may be a risk for them.
+One day Willie helps Robert but, has to stay in Germany.
+As Willie starts to sing the song 'Lili Marleen' she becomes very famous and every soldier hears that song via radio - even Hitler wants to meet her, but she still does not forget Robert, and helps to smuggle photos of concentration camps to the free Switzerland.
+Robert wants to visit her, but is captured.
+Will never see Willie again until war is over.Written by

 Marco Louis <Alouisius@hotline.pfalz.de>

 26 of 34 people found this review helpful.